zouppen/aoc-2024/log.md

 Assignment: [Monkey Market](https://adventofcode.com/2024/day/22)

-Day started with a 7h train trip, so I had plenty of time to hack around starting from 07:00 local time.
+Day started with a 7-hour train trip, so I had plenty of time to hack around starting from 07:00 local time.
 After finishing part 1 the train started to become rather crowded, with children and grown-ups running around aimlessly.
-Soon after, the window next to me smashed partially.
+Soon after, the window next to me was smashed partially.
 So, there was plenty of action while I was at the Monkey Market.
-Monkeys inside and outside of my computer.
+Monkeys were both inside and outside of my computer.

-Happily I was compensated by 8 euro voucher because I had to change my seat because of the broken window.
-So I was distracted one more time because I decided to eat something on the train restaurant.
+Happily I was compensated by 8 euro voucher because I had to change my seat due to the broken window.
+But also, I was distracted one more time because I decided to eat something on the train restaurant.

 Part 1 was indeed very fast to finish.
 It was basically getting the pseudorandom algorithm right and part 2 was actually doing something with it.
-With the second part I was a almost there after half an hour but then got totally on incorrect track, thinking the pseudorandom would fail for some reason and spent almost an hour reading the assignment alone from so many different angles if I had missed something important.
+With the second part I was *almost* there after half an hour but then got totally on incorrect track, thinking the pseudorandom would fail for some reason and I spent almost an hour reading the assignment over and over again from so many different angles to find out if I had missed something important.

 Finally, between Oulu and Kemi I found it.
 I had the following
 function: